kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 Please note that:
 - When in-place is possible, the system should try to in-place update as many machines as possible.
-  In practice, this means that maxSurge might not be fully used (it is used only for scale up by one if maxUnavailable=0)
+  In practice, this means that maxSurge might not be fully used (by default it is used only for scale up by one if maxUnavailable=0)
+- When maxUnavailable=0 and `CanUpdateMachineSet` hook specifies that the required change does not affect availability, the in-place update will start immediately, without creating an additional machine/using maxSurge
+  - **Warning!** the system is going to perform in-place update on the first Machine without the safety net provided by the additional machine.
+  - If something goes wrong unexpectedly, and the operation leads to actual unavailability, workloads could be impacted.
+  - **Use this feature with caution!**
 - No in-place updates are performed when using rollout strategy OnDelete.

 Please refer to [implementation notes](./20240807-in-place-updates-implementation-notes.md) for more details about how the move operation is performed.